 Guinean Master Dancer Mohamed Andre Duranteau joined his first performing Guinean ballet, "L'Ensemble Instrumentale de Kakimbo," at 15 years old.
 Here, Mohamed developed his skills as a singer, drummer and dancer, travelling and performing around the country until 1996 when he moved on to join the award winning group, “Ballet Taille.”
 Mohamed worked as lead dancer for this group for 10 years, under the direction of Mamadouba Camara, former lead soloist for “Ballet Djoliba” and “Les Ballets Africains” during the same era as legendary djembefola Mamady Keita.
 Mohamed was also a lead dancer and stage director for “Ballet Kali” and a dancer in “Ballet Aklusso de Grand Bassam” a unique and Afro-Contemporary style ballet from the Ivory Coast.
 Mohamed moved to Victoria, BC, in Canada in 2007 and since then has created a successful drum & dance school and performance troupe called “Wontanara Drum & Dance.” (www.wontanaradrumdance.ca) Mohamed now teaches and performs throughout BC and has become a respected and popular performing artist in his Guinean and Canadian community, both young and old.

 Bill has been teaching Freestyle Djembe Hand Drumming since 1998.
-Bill started with a background in Traditional African Style, playing with EARTH BEAT and PHOENIX RISING Drum & Dance Troupes.
+He started with a background in Traditional African Style, playing with EARTH BEAT and PHOENIX RISING Drum & Dance Troupes.
 He has played with the Rock Band BENT, Spiral, and Planetary people where I got experience in Southern Rock, Blues, Jazz , and Reggae.
-He was also the founder of the Rock Band Outlaw Drummer Band.-- Music Therapy--- He has an Bachelor of Arts Degree from The Evergreen State College in Rhythm/Meditation Therapy.
-He has done Internships with VA Medical Center in Lakewood, Wa, a local LMHC and Evergreen Nursing & Rehabilitation working with PTSD, Mood Disorders, Drug & Alcohol, and Dementia/Alzheimers paitents.
-He is currently sessions at the Low Income Housing Institute in Olympia, wa.
+He was also the founder of the Rock Band Outlaw Drummer Band.-- Music Therapy--- Bill has an Bachelor of Arts Degree from The Evergreen State College in Mind/Body medicine.
+He has done Internships with VA Medical Center in Lakewood, WA, a local LMHC and Evergreen Nursing & Rehabilitation working with PTSD, Mood Disorders, Drug & Alcohol, and Dementia/Alzheimer patients.
+Currently sessions at Harmony Hill Cancer Retreat Union, WA.

 Deep Roots Dance is an ATS®-based tribal fusion bellydance company in Seattle, with a focus on joyful expression and strong technique.
 In the classroom, we work together to increase our strength and knowledge, encouraging dancers of all levels to learn to be more present and confident in their bodies.
 When we take to the stage, we endeavor to express the deep, undeniable power and beauty which lives within every woman.
 Director Shay Moore has been teaching and performing bellydance in Seattle and around the nation for over ten years, and was the first instructor to receive dual teaching certifications in both the Gypsy Caravan and ATS® formats.
 She has directed multiple nationally acclaimed performance troupes, and teaches popular weekly classes in the Seattle area.